hentity/site/posts/pacman.md

 ![Example 1a](/img/pacman/example-1a.png)

-In the starting state, the pacman agent has only one option: go right.
+In the starting state, there is only one possible action: go right.

 ![Example 1b](/img/pacman/example-1b.png)

 From here, the search algorithm (at depth 1) has two future states to explore, resulting from the actions left and right.
-The state after going right is given a higher score, meaning the agent will move right again and collect the food.
+The state after going right is given a higher score, so the agent moves right again.

 ![Example 1c](/img/pacman/example-1c.png)